-SECTION 6 Your medical care: How to ask for a coverage decision Section 6.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care.
+SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision Section 6.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for your care

 This section is about your benefits for medical care.
-These benefits are described in Chapter 4 of this document: Medical Benefits Chart (what is covered and what you pay.
+These benefits are described in Chapter 4 of this document: Medical Benefits Chart (what is covered).
 In some cases, different rules apply to a request for a Part B prescription drug.
 In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.